billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    comparison.

 The complete list is documented in :ref:`instructionsappendix`.
-In this case, we are jumping if FIXMEAMPeax; holds the value of zero.
+In this case, we are jumping if %eax; holds the value of zero.
 If so, we are done and we go to ``loop_exit``.
 [13]_

 If the last loaded element was not zero, we go on to the next